Soldier charged with murder after Fort Leonard Wood sergeant found dead in dumpster

 Her body was found later in the evening in a dumpster on the base, according to Maj.
 Gen. Christopher Beck, Fort Leonard Wood’s commanding officer.
 Days later, on October 24, the base announced that a person of interest had been taken into custody in connection with the death.

 Roque’s death is under investigation by the Department of Army Criminal Investigation Division (CID).
 It’s unclear whether there was a relationship between Rancy and Roque, and a motive in the killing has not been announced.
+Both of them were members of the Fifth Engineer Battalion.
 CNN has sought comment from CID and the Army Office of Special Trial Counsel.

+Rancy is currently being held in pretrial confinement awaiting the preliminary hearing, Beck said at a Friday news conference.

 “Unfortunately, the outcome of our efforts was one that we had all hoped and prayed would not happen,” Beck said.
 “As our team continues to mourn, please know that our focus remains on providing the care, support and resources needed during this difficult time for the unit and most importantly, the family.”